LudwigThePig/Pig-Phy/README.md

 This is my first stab at writing a game engine from scratch, where *from scratch* is every layer above the actual rendering to the canvas.
 The physics engine, collision detection, and shader library are all proprietary.
 The game was architected with an [ECS](https://en.wikipedia.org/wiki/Entity_component_system).

-You can find a small implementation of this engine on [ludwigthepig.com](https://ludwigthepig.com).
-To see the fully featured application, build the application on your machine and play around!
-But, due note that this is a work in progress.

-My goal for this is to release a game with the engine and create a dozen or so levels -- but you will only play able to play one level per day.
+My goal is to implement this into my website ([ludwigthepig.com](https://ludwigthepig.com)), build a game around the engine, create a dozen or so levels, and display one level per.
 I will release the source code with some documentation that makes it easy for others to create there own levels and have it featured on the site.

 # Technology